 The last season of the year starts with a bang at the many bonfire and firework extravaganzas put on across Cumbria.
 Most are free and great for family evenings out, while others combine firecrackers and catherine wheels with a fine food experience, not for those who just want a hot dog with their sparkler!

 Come December, the area is full of festive food and Christmas fairs, often at historic houses such as The National Trust's Sizergh where you can browse the many different gift stalls and stock up on original Christmas pressies while sipping a glass of hot punch.
 Or why not buy some tempting treats to take back to your cottage to enjoy in front of a flickering wood burner as the rain falls outside?
 Bliss.
+Browse our collection of cottages for Christmas.

 Also come for: